Mary Fink: Opportunity

-One of the most extraordinary opportunities of Fink's life came when she was invited to travel to Washington D. C. in 1968 as part of a NCJW delegation of 300 women from across the country.
-Fink was one of just four women selected to represent the state of Indiana.
-On the first day of their three-day trip, the women were briefed on a number of legislative issues, including education and social welfare, by a committee of congressmen – including Indiana's own, Senator Birch Bayh.
-The women also attended a gala tea and luncheon given by first lady, Mrs. Claudia Lady Bird Johnson, which was also attended by a number of "Cabinet wives" and other prominent women.
-Mrs. Johnson made sure to speak to each of the 300 women individually over the course of the event.
+Fink was invited to travel to Washington, D.C., in 1968 as part of a NCJW delegation of 300 women from across the country.
+Fink was one of four women selected to represent the state of Indiana.
+On the first day of their three-day trip, the women were briefed on a number of legislative issues, including education and social welfare, by a committee of congressmen – including Indiana's own Senator Birch Bayh.
+The women also attended a gala tea and luncheon given by first lady Mrs. Claudia Lady Bird Johnson, which was also attended by a number of "Cabinet wives" and other prominent women.
+Mrs. Johnson spoke to each of the 300 women individually over the course of the event.
 The highlight of the afternoon was an address by Senator Robert F. Kennedy.
 Fink told a correspondent for the Indiana Jewish Post:

 I was impressed with our meeting in general – but especially with the high caliber of women who attended from all over the country.
 It was a wonderful opportunity to be briefed in the current issues of which Council is interested and be on the Hill and speak to our legislators and either enlist their help or make them conscious of the issues the Council stands for.

 Religion

-Fink was also very involved with the Jewish Welfare Federation.
+Fink was also involved with the Jewish Welfare Federation.
 She was elected as president of the Women's Division of the organization in 1969.
 Fink was also very instrumental in the creation of the Indiana Jewish Historical Society.
 She even served as president of the organization in its early years.
 The JWF Report referred to her as "one of our community's most committed and dedicated workers" in their April 1973 issue.
 Other organizations to which she donated her time, talents, and resources include: